xreovhb20/reverse-proxy.js/README.md

 #### Listening on multiple ports
 In order to listen on several ports, all you have to do is use a different configuration file for each port to listen.
+Consequently, each port can have its own routing table.

 The command line interface allows you to specify a directory where to find the configuration files:

 ```shell